Overview

 Inhalant intoxication is listed under Inhalant-Related Disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Inhaled chemicals are most often used by adolescents, young males in particular, peaking around the age of 15.
 Typically, inhalant use (formerly referred to as “inhalant abuse”) declines with age, although some continue using inhalants into adulthood.
 Researchers speculate that these substances are common among young people because they are comparatively inexpensive, legal to purchase, and it can be easier to hide use.

-Over a thousand commercially available household products can be classified as inhalants and can be further classified into four general categories: aerosols (such as hair spray), volatile solvents (such as paint thinner and correction fluid), nitrates, and gases (such as nitrous oxide).
+Over a thousand commercially available household products can be classified as inhalants and can be further classified into four general categories: aerosols (such as hair spray or spray paint), volatile solvents (such as paint thinner and correction fluid), nitrates, and gases (such as nitrous oxide).
 The user may sniff the fumes from a dispenser, spray an aerosol directly into the nose or mouth, or sniff a substance from a paper or plastic bag or a balloon.

 The effects of inhalants are short-lived (only a few minutes at most), and those misusing these chemicals may continue sniffing or huffing over a period of hours to continue the “high.”
 Inhalants cause harmful psychological and behavioral changes that can be extremely dangerous.
 Inhalant use can lead to blurred vision and slurred speech in the short term and brain damage and bone marrow problems in the long term.
 In some rare cases, sudden death can occur from cardiac arrest—even for first-time users.